ergor/hsrails/README.md

 - Entering/exiting slopes at high speed _will_ derail you.
 - While traveling at high speeds, a regular powered rail _will_ slow you down.

 Derailing at high speeds is a limitation of the game itself, and is probably the reason why rails are so slow in vanilla Minecraft.
-Thus, when designing your high-speed tracks, you will have to design them like real high-speed train tracks: elongated with smooth turns.
+Thus, when designing your high-speed tracks, you will have to design them like real high-speed train tracks: long stretches with smooth turns.

 #### Design guidelines